wasmCloud/wasmcloud-dev-site/content/app-dev/create-actor/_index.en.md

 draft: false
 ---

-Creating an actor with **wasmCloud** involves a few steps.
+Creating an actor with **wasmcloud** involves a few steps.
 First, you'll need to choose the programming language for your actor.
 As of the current release, we support the following programming languages for actors:

 * Rust
 * TinyGo